Jun 205 mins

 When it comes to working hours, an employee is limited to 40 hours a week with at least one 30-minute break after 4 hours of continuous work.
 Employers must pay overtime to employees who are required to work outside the usual working hours.

-The employment laws in Indonesia do does not establish notice periods for ordinary dismissals or unfair dismissals when an employee’s contract is terminated.
+The employment laws in Indonesia do not establish notice periods for ordinary dismissals or unfair dismissals when an employee’s contract is terminated.
 However, in most cases, a 30-day notice is required to cancel an employment contract.
-Individual employment termination is regulated by Law No. 13 of 2003 on Manpower, which provides for dismissal without cause and dismissal with cause.
+Also, individual employment termination is regulated by Law No. 13 of 2003 on Manpower, which provides for dismissal without cause and dismissal with cause.

-The Indonesia labor law specifies the conditions for dismissal and severance pay.
+The Indonesian labour law specifies the conditions for dismissal and severance pay.
 Depending on the reason for the dismissal, the amount and type of severance to be paid to an employee may differ.
 If the dismissal is due to the employee’s fault, the typical severance pay is one month’s salary for every year of service, with a maximum of nine months’ income.

 Minimum Terms of Contract Employment in Indonesia

-Common issues in employment and labor laws and regulations are covered by employment laws in Indonesia.
-Employment terms and conditions, employee representation, labor relations, discrimination, maternity and family leave entitlements, and business sales are all common topics.
+Common issues in employment and labour laws and regulations are covered by employment laws in Indonesia.
+Employment terms and conditions, employee representation, labour relations, discrimination, maternity and family leave entitlements, and business sales are all common topics.

-Employers and employees that break employment laws will face penalties such as fines and jail terms.
+Employers and employees who break employment laws in Indonesia will face penalties such as fines and jail terms.
 In addition to legal and financial penalties, the Indonesian government makes repeat offenders’ names public and instructs other government institutions and commercial banks to refuse them services and loans.

-Despite this, firms in Indonesia continue to break labor laws and regulations that protect workers’ rights.
-When an employee breaks the law, the penalty can only be applied if it is spelled out in a written contract or working agreement.
+Despite this, firms in Indonesia continue to break labour laws and regulations that protect workers’ rights.
+When an employee breaks the law, the penalty can only be applied if it is spelt out in a written contract or working agreement.

 If an employer violates employment regulations, such as by failing to pay wages on time, the employer will be required to pay a penalty equal to a percentage of the worker’s wages.